brandur/heroku-agent/README.md

 ## heroku

 **WARNING:** heroku-agent requires a yet-as-unreleased version of the Heroku CLI to function.
 The following instructions will **not work quite yet**.
+Ask Brandur for details on how to install a prerelease.

 ``` bash
 $ heroku update